cplmakerlab/cplmakerlab.github.io/_guides/cloudcannon-how-to-create-a-new-guide.md

 ### Step 4

 In the sidebar, enter a title for your guide.

-In categories, enter only **ONE** topic category for your guide.
-Look for an existing category that might work before creating a new one.
-The topic category is used to organize guides on the guides landing page.
+The topic category is used to categorize guides on the guides landing page.
+Make sure to enter only **ONE** topic category for your guide.
+Look for an existing category that might fit before creating a new one.
+You can also leave this field blank if you want to keep your guide unlisted as you make changes to your guide.
+When you are done, just make sure to add a topic category so people can find it.

+Tags will be displayed at the bottom of the page and users can click on tags to find related content.
 You can enter as many tags as you'd like.
-Tags will be displayed at the bottom of the page and users can click on tags to find related content.

 ![](/uploads/cloudcannon-how-to-create-a-new-guide/guides-add-details.png){: width="936" height="674"}